Week 4: Embedded programming

 -

-Source and hero shots: the full sketch is included below and
+Source and hero shots: the simulation sketch is included below and

 stored at

 code/week04/wokwi/sketch.ino.
-The screenshots show the circuit, simulator window, and serial output. - Group work: see the group assignment section on this page.
+The physical test program is stored atcode/week04/platformio-uno-dht11-lcd/src/main.cpp.
+The screenshots and photos show the simulator, serial output, real circuit, and LCD reading. - Group work: see the group assignment section on this page.

-Because my final project will rely on temperature and humidity sensors to watch the plant’s growing environment, I wanted a low‑risk way to prove the circuit and code first.
-I chose to do that in simulation (Wokwi) so I could iterate on wiring and software before committing to a breadboard or a specific lab session.
+My final project will rely on temperature and humidity sensors to watch the plant’s growing environment, so I wanted to prove the circuit and code before I solder anything.
+I used Wokwi simulation so I could iterate on wiring and software without blocking on lab bench time.

 Within that goal, I wanted to test the basic sensing path before working with physical wiring: environment → sensor → microcontroller → readable output.
 The DHT22 gives temperature and humidity readings, and the LCD makes the result visible without depending only on the serial monitor.

-I chose a DHT22 because it is a common classroom sensor, has better resolution than a DHT11, and is suitable for indoor temperature and humidity experiments.
+I chose a DHT22 in Wokwi because it is a common classroom sensor, has better resolution than a DHT11, and works fine for indoor temperature and humidity readings.
+On the bench I used a DHT11 because that was the real module I had available, and it uses the same DHT library pattern.
 I used a 1602 LCD with an I2C backpack because it needs only two signal wires instead of many parallel LCD pins.

 My workflow was: install the Wokwi extension in Cursor Desktop, create the